 Zapata's net income of \$1.8 million for the third quarter of fiscal 1995 compared favorably to the fiscal 1994 third quarter net loss of \$9.6 million.
-Net income includes income from the discontinued natural gas compression operations of \$537,000 in the fiscal 1995 period and \$1.1 million in the corresponding fiscal 1994 period.
-The discontinued natural gas compression results include allocations of interest on general corporate debt of \$341,000 in the fiscal 1995 quarter and \$650,000 in the fiscal 1994 quarter.
-The fiscal 1995 third quarter net income also included net income of \$8.9 million from discontinued operations as a result of the reversal of an estimated loss on the disposition of the marine protein operations which was recorded in fiscal 1994.
+The fiscal 1995 third quarter net income included net income of \$8.9 million from discontinued operations as a result of the reversal of an estimated loss on the disposition of the marine protein operations which was recorded in fiscal 1994.

-The Company's net loss from continuing operations of \$7.7 million for the three months ended June 30, 1995 compared favorably to a net loss of \$10.7 million for the corresponding 1994 period.
+The Company's net loss from continuing operations of \$7.1 million for the three months ended June 30, 1995 compared favorably to a net loss of \$9.6 million for the corresponding 1994 period.
 The fiscal 1995 results include a \$12.6 million pretax provision for asset impairment of the Company's marine protein assets as a result of adopting Statement of Financial Accounting Standards No. 121 ("SFAS 121") while the fiscal 1994 results include a pretax valuation provision of \$18.8 million associated with the Company's oil and gas operations.
-Revenues of \$36.7 million and an operating loss of \$11.2 million in the fiscal 1995 third quarter compared to revenues of \$64.7 million and an operating loss of \$18.5 million in the 1994 third quarter.
+Revenues of \$56.0 million and an operating loss of \$9.5 million in the fiscal 1995 third quarter compared to revenues of \$86.5 million and an operating loss of \$16.1 million in the 1994 third quarter.
 The decrease in revenues from the prior year reflects the Company's decision to decrease natural gas trading activity in its gathering and processing operations.

-Year-to-date, fiscal 1995 revenues of \$126.6 million, an operating loss of \$11.5 million and net income of \$5.4 million compared to fiscal 1994 revenues of \$192.1 million, an operating loss of \$17.4 million and net income of \$10.0 million.
+Year-to-date, fiscal 1995 revenues of \$179.7 million, an operating loss of \$6.7 million and net income of \$5.4 million compared to fiscal 1994 revenues of \$241.9 million, an operating loss of \$12.6 million and net income of \$10.0 million.

-MARINE PROTEIN--As a result of the Company's decision to retain the marine protein operations, the net assets and results of marine protein's operations for all periods have been reclassified from discontinued operations to continuing operations and the \$8.9 million after-tax loss on disposition recorded September 1994 has been reversed in the current quarter.
+Marine Protein--As a result of the Company's decision to retain the marine protein operations, the net assets and results of marine protein's operations for all periods have been reclassified from discontinued operations to continuing operations and the \$8.9 million after-tax loss on disposition recorded September 1994 has been reversed in the current quarter.
 As a result of adopting SFAS 121, the Company recorded a \$12.6 million pretax provision for asset impairment to reduce its marine protein assets to their estimated fair market value.
+The fair market value of the marine protein assets was determined based upon the highest third-party competitive bid which had been received by the Company.
 SFAS 121 requires companies to write down assets to their estimated fair market value when assets are determined to be impaired.